 Just alongside is the Grill Room, the hotel's flagship fine dining restaurant.
 And off to the side is a second bar, the namesake Oyster Bar, another stylish venue famed for its seafood and live music.

-Having arrived at the hotel around lunchtime after our drive down to Umhlanga from the nearby Drakensberg, we were shown our room by one of the friendly Oyster Box porters - a ground floor room of luxurious furnishings, and a marbled en-suite bathroom with its huge decadent rain shower.
+Having arrived at the hotel around lunchtime after our drive down to Umhlanga from the nearby Drakensberg, we were shown our room by one of the friendly Oyster Box porters.
+The ground floor room we were allocated was a vision of luxurious furnishings, including a comfy 4-poster bed and a couple of armchairs looking out on the Oyster Box's tranquil seaside gardens, as well as a marbled en-suite bathroom with its huge decadent rain shower.

 Our room led out to a private patio and then on to the immaculate lawns, complete with lounge chairs ready for relaxing and for making the most of those incomparable panoramas.